edestcroix/dotman/README.md

 ```

 ## Usage
-`dotman` reads it's config from a `.config/dotman/config.json` file to determine which files to manage.
+`dotman` reads its config from a `.config/dotman/config.json` file to determine which files to manage.
 It does not create this file for you, so you must create it yourself.

 ### Config
 The configuration file is a JSON file with the following structure: